AD757/Weather-App-V2/README.md

 # React Weather App 🌤

-Weather web app built in React and using Open Weather API that showcase current weather and show forecast for upcoming 5 days with 3 hours update.
+Weather web app built in React and using Open Weather API that showcase current weather.
+You can search weather forecast for 5 days with update every 3 hours by city name.

 ## Demo